poussa/iot-rest-api-server/README.md

 ## Examples

-The following examples assumes your IoT OS enabled device runs on IP address: 192.168.0.1
+The following examples assumes the iot-rest-api-server runs on IP address: 192.168.0.1, port 8000.

 Get the system status: